Louie Louie: Travis Wammack (1966)

 With the only instrumental version to make the charts, Travis Wammack reached No. 128 on the Bubbling Under Hot 100 in April 1966.
-An early guitar innovator and "precursor to guitar-hero shredding", his proto-fuzztone sound on "Louie Louie" was created by playing through an overdriven drive-in movie speaker.
+An early guitar innovator and "precursor to guitar-hero shredding", his distinctive sound on "Louie Louie" was "liberally laced with fuzztone" created by playing through an overdriven drive-in movie speaker.

 Released as a single (Atlantic 2322), the track was not included on Wammack's first album in 1972 or any thereafter.
 It appeared on a 1967 French release (Formidable Rhythm And Blues (Vol. 3)), but not again until two Wammack compilations, That Scratchy Guitar From Memphis (1987) and Scr-Scr-Scratchy!
 (1989).
 It was also included on two later various artists compilations, Love That Louie: The Louie Louie Files (2002) and Boom Boom A Go-Go!
 (2014).

-Other notable 1960s instrumental versions included the Ventures and Ian Whitcomb in 1965, Ace Cannon and Sandy Nelson in 1966, Floyd Cramer and Pete Fountain in 1967, and Willie Mitchell in 1969.
+Other notable 1960s instrumental versions included the Ventures, Ian Whitcomb, and Sandy Nelson in 1965, Ace Cannon and Pete Fountain in 1966, Floyd Cramer in 1967, and Willie Mitchell in 1969.

 The Sonics (1966)

-The Sonics released their version as a 1965 single (Etiquette ET-23) and on the 1966 album Boom.
+The Sonics released their "blistering makeover ... definitive punk arrangement" as a 1965 single (Etiquette ET-23) and on the 1966 album Boom.
 Later versions appeared on Sinderella (1980) and Live at Easy Street (2016).